bergio13/GSoC-2025/README.md

 https://private-user-images.githubusercontent.com/68152031/481182475-c5bef9f9-aef0-4f22-b323-0475faae819a.mp4?jwt=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3NTYzMzM5NjUsIm5iZiI6MTc1NjMzMzY2NSwicGF0aCI6Ii82ODE1MjAzMS80ODExODI0NzUtYzViZWY5ZjktYWVmMC00ZjIyLWIzMjMtMDQ3NWZhYWU4MTlhLm1wND9YLUFtei1BbGdvcml0aG09QVdTNC1ITUFDLVNIQTI1NiZYLUFtei1DcmVkZW50aWFsPUFLSUFWQ09EWUxTQTUzUFFLNFpBJTJGMjAyNTA4MjclMkZ1cy1lYXN0LTElMkZzMyUyRmF3czRfcmVxdWVzdCZYLUFtei1EYXRlPTIwMjUwODI3VDIyMjc0NVomWC1BbXotRXhwaXJlcz0zMDAmWC1BbXotU2lnbmF0dXJlPWI2ZjFhMTBlYzE3NWU0NmJmZWNjNTI1NGJkZWIwOTQzOThmZDQ4NmU0YTBmMjMwNGEzNTAzMDRmOTMxNWU3NjImWC1BbXotU2lnbmVkSGVhZGVycz1ob3N0In0.cijqpm_-lPgtHrmyww_o4HbHAydh0QTPJ5U-72rz_YE

 ### Deliverables and Contributions
-- Core Feature: Implemented the `ReinforcementLearningABM` type to seamlessly integrate RL training into agent-based models.
+- **Core Feature**: Implemented the `ReinforcementLearningABM` type to seamlessly integrate RL training into agent-based models.
-- Examples and Tutorials: Developed a detailed tutorial using the Boltzmann model to guide users on how to apply RL techniques within the new framework.
+- **Examples and Tutorials**: Developed an example that uses the Wolf-Sheep model and a  detailed tutorial using the Boltzmann model to guide users on how to apply RL techniques within the new framework.
-- Code: All code contributions are available in this [pull request](https://github.com/JuliaDynamics/Agents.jl/pull/1170)
+- **Code**: All code contributions are available in this [pull request](https://github.com/JuliaDynamics/Agents.jl/pull/1170).The pull request has been approved by one maintainer and is awaiting final review before merging.

+### Future Work
+The pull request is in a stable state.
+However, there are several areas for future improvement:
+- **User Interface**: Some functions could be polished to be more intuitive for users, and new functions could be created to allow for easier access to specific properties.
+- **Continuous Actions**: Currently, agents can only perform discrete actions.
+The model could be extended to allow for continuous actions.
+- **Individual Neural Networks**: A future extension could allow each agent to have its own neural network, which would be useful for certain multi-agent RL applications

 ## Links